Cadasta/cadasta-docs/en/08-XLSForms.md

 ### The Minimal Questionnaire {#minimal-form}

-[The minimal form](https://docs.google.com/spreadsheets/d/1gB7lcz4Dr6aqdW_Oesuum2pbI8lzs6EYTLpVZGQMhcQ/edit#gid=2006567796) has the essential fields you need to collect your data.
+[The minimal questionnaire](https://docs.google.com/spreadsheets/d/1gB7lcz4Dr6aqdW_Oesuum2pbI8lzs6EYTLpVZGQMhcQ/edit#gid=2006567796) has the essential fields you need for data collection using the Cadasta Platform.

-This form has three tabs:
+This questionnaire has three tabs:

 * Survey
 * Choices, and
 * Settings.

-The **survey** tab shows the overall data collection schema.
+The **Survey** tab shows the overall data collection schema.

 ![](/assets/minimal-survey.png)

-* The areas in gray are fields that the Cadasata platform requires to work.
-Some of them \(like `deviceid`\) are used behind the scenes to make the platform work as it should.
+The areas in gray are fields that the Cadasata platform requires to work.
+Some of them \(like `deviceid`\) are used behind the scenes to make the platform work as it should. _(Note!
+Do not tamper with these fields!)_

-* The first two columns - `type` and `name` - relate to the type of data being collected, and the name it's given.
-* The areas in white indicate the questions that will show up on the form. \(Note the `image` options only show up with mobile data collectors [ODK](odkcollect.md) & [GeoODK](06-geoodkcollect.md), allowing you to take a pictures of the location or party you're documenting.
+The first three columns are super important ones:
+* `type` specifies the type of entry you're adding - be it text, a date, a dropdown or something else.
+* `name` specifies the variable used for that entry.
+No two names can be the same!
+* `label` shows the text that will actually be seen on the form.
+Fields in white can be modified as needed.

-The **choices** tab is where the choices for any drop-down menus are stored.
+The **Choices** tab is where the choices for any drop-down menus are stored.

 ![](/assets/minimal-choices.png)